chadgeary/cloudblock/gcp/README.md

 # Pull cloudblock updates
 git pull

-# Note any new variables in the default vars file compared to your original (pvars.tfvars), add any new variables to pvars.tfvars
-diff pvars.tfvars gcp.tfvars

 # Re-run terraform apply with your pvars file, see the update instructions in terraform's output
 terraform apply -var-file="pvars.tfvars"
 ```